abdrahmansoltan/Learning-Notes/Frontend/Frameworks/Angular/3-Angular-Modules.md

       ```

       - The `HTTP_INTERCEPTORS` is a token that is used to provide the interceptors in Angular
-      - Here, we're telling Angular to provide the `AuthInterceptor` and use it as an `HTTP_INTERCEPTOR` if any HTTP request is made in the app (because by default, Angular doesn't know about the `AuthInterceptor`, so we need to provide it here as it only uses the `HTTP_INTERCEPTORS` token)
+      - Here, we're telling Angular to provide the `AuthInterceptor` class and use it as an `HTTP_INTERCEPTOR` if any HTTP request is made in the app (because by default, Angular doesn't know about the `AuthInterceptor`, so we need to provide it here as it only uses the `HTTP_INTERCEPTORS` token)
+      - It's an old way of dependency injection, and now we can also use standalone components to register the interceptor using the `withInterceptors` method

     - **Standalone based:** If you're using standalone components, you can use the `withInterceptors` method to register the interceptor in the component